jakobvase/hugo-blog/content/_index.md

   decision, these might be useful.
 [Link](/investigations).
 - I'm a developer, so I write about software development.
   [Link](/software-development).
+- I like music more than most, and sometimes I write about it.
+[Link](/music).
 - I've written a lot of thoughts about life and society over the years.
 Some of them I don't agree with anymore, but they might mean something to someone, so they are still there.
 [Link](/thoughts).